AnnaErshova/coding-exercises/README.md

 ======
-* Task 1:
+## Task 1:

 Solved to utilize Ruby's object oriented nature.

 Code can be run with `ruby task1.rb` from the `coding-exercises` directory in Terminal on Mac if ruby is installed || or via copy-pastying https://repl.it/languages/Ruby

-Class can be initialized with any starting amount to be spent (here: $200), original foobar price (here: $1), and percentage price increase (here: 20%).
+Class has to be initialized with the following:
+* Original foobar price (here: $1) as integer or decimal
+* % px increase of foobars as a decimal (here: 20%, input as 0.2)
+* Starting amount to be spent (here: $200) as integer or decimal

+This code simulates conducting each transaction one at a time, and basing foobar n price on foobar n-1 at time of sale.
+There will be more money spent and less money received back in change in this scenario.

 The answer, considering parameters above, will be output as: